Beuil

 Beuil (/fr/; Buelh; Boglio) is a commune in the Alpes-Maritimes department in southeastern France.

 Geography

 Beuil is a village located in the Maritime Alps, 78 km away from Nice.
 It is the gateway to the Mercantour National Park.
-A stop-off in the Red-rocked Gorges of the Cians and Daluis.

-The commune is traversed by the Raton River.
+A stop-off in the red-rocked Gorges of the river Cians and the Gorges de Daluis.
+The commune is traversed by the river Raton.

 The Valberg ski resort is, in part, located on this town.

 Arms

 The blazon of the arms is as follows:

 "Or, a star with sixteen rays Gules."